 1. Should an employer restrict travel to all “affected areas” where there have been confirmed cases of COVID-19 infections, as reported by the World Health Organization (WHO)?

-Employers with Irish employees should follow the Department of Foreign Affairs and Trade country advice guidance for the specific destination, and generally follow the government's advice to employers.
+Employers with Irish employees should follow the Department of Foreign Affairs and Trade country advice guidance for the specific destination, and generally follow the Irish government's advice to employers.
 The Department of Foreign Affairs and Trade advises against all non-essential travel overseas until further notice.
 This includes Great Britain but does not apply to Northern Ireland.

 2. What should an employer do if an employee shares that they plan to travel to an affected area?